lateefidris/FlowDesk/NOTES/To-do-list.md

 ## Down the line
 - incorporate AI into professional side and client side
-- add images to services
+- add images to services//
 - themes
 - messages
 - notifications